znuny/manual/source/admin/ticketattributerelations/index.rst

          :width: 50%

-The field "Question1" then influences the selection of the field "Question2".
+In our second example, the dynamic field "Question1" influences the selection of the dynamic field "Question2".

 The appropriate structure in Excel is as follows: